Angular cheilitis: Infection

 Candida can be detected in 93% of angular cheilitis lesions.
 This organism is found in the mouths of about 40% of healthy individuals, and it is considered by some to be normal commensal component of the oral microbiota.
 However, Candida shows dimorphism, namely a yeast form which is thought to be relatively harmless and a pathogenic hyphal form which is associated with invasion of host tissues.
 Potassium hydroxide preparation is recommended by some to help distinguish between the harmless and the pathogenic forms, and thereby highlight which cases of angular cheilitis are truly caused by Candida.
 The mouth may act as a reservoir of Candida that reinfects the sores at the corners of the mouth and prevents the sores from healing.

 A lesion caused by recurrence of a latent herpes simplex infection can occur in the corner of the mouth.
 This is herpes labialis (a cold sore), and is sometimes termed "angular herpes simplex".
 A cold sore at the corner of the mouth behaves similarly to elsewhere on the lips, and follows a pattern of vesicle (blister) formation followed by rupture leaving a crusted sore which resolves in about 7–10 days, and recurs in the same spot periodically, especially during periods of stress.
 Rather than utilizing antifungal creams, angular herpes simplex is treated in the same way as a cold sore, with topical antiviral drugs such as aciclovir.

 Irritation contact dermatitis

-A famous sketch by Leonardo da Vinci in preparation to depict the face of Judas Iscariot in The Last Supper.
+A sketch by Leonardo da Vinci in preparation to depict the face of Judas Iscariot in The Last Supper.
 The subject shows overclosure of the jaws and loss of facial support around the mouth.

 Pronounced skin folds extending from the corner of the mouth.